 The Princess of Wales was an iron paddlesteamer built by Barclay Curle & Co Ltd., of Whiteinch, Glasgow (Yard No. 353).
-The vessels dimensions were 216.0′ x 21.15′ x 8.2′ and her tonnage was 324 gross tons, 112 net tons.
+She measured 216.0′ x 21.15′ x 8.2′ and her tonnage was 324 gross tons, 112 net tons.
 Power was supplied by a two cylinder compound diagonal engine of 220 nominal horse power manufactured by the builders.

 Recently launched on the 24th May 1888 to the order of the Southampton and Isle of Wight Royal Mail Steam Packet Co, the Princess of Wales left Glasgow on the morning of Saturday 16th June to run speed trials along the measured mile at Skelmorlie.
 Aboard were between fifty and sixty people consisting of guests, workmen and crew.